 You may also like: Best states for health care

 Antiviral drugs are medications that are used to inhibit viruses and their development.
 Antibiotics typically destroy the infectious agent, but since viruses are not exactly alive, antiviral drugs are designed to interfere in some way with the virus.
-Scientists are working around the clock to learn if there are antiviral interventions to slow the spread of the novel coronavirus pandemic, with new experiments planned and carried out around the world.

 Vaccines prevent disease.
 A vaccine contains the same germ that makes people sick, but it is rendered harmless: Either it’s killed or weakened to the point it does not cause illness.
 When the vaccine is injected into the body, the immune system responds by making antibodies, leading to the same immunity a person would have if they’d become sick and recovered.
 When enough people are immune, this protects whole populations because of the diminished chances of an outbreak.
-Scientists are working furiously to develop a vaccine for the novel coronavirus, and though extremely unusual, testing on human subjects will begin very soon.

 The common cold is a viral infection of the nose and throat that causes various symptoms like sore throat, runny nose, headaches, cough, and low fever.
 Many viruses can lead to the common cold, and most healthy people recover from a cold in six to 10 days.

 The term coronavirus defines a “family of viruses that cause illness ranging from the common cold to more severe diseases, such as Middle East Respiratory Syndrome (MERS-CoV) and Severe Acute Respiratory Syndrome (SARS-CoV).
-The novel coronavirus recently discovered has been named SARS-CoV-2 and it causes COVID-19.”
+The novel coronavirus [most] recently discovered has been named SARS-CoV-2 and it causes COVID-19.”
 Coronaviruses are not the flu.

 You may also like: States getting the least (and most) sleep